Remote Dipole Field Reconstruction with Dusty Galaxies: Introduction

 The remote dipole field can also be reconstructed using future galaxy redshift surveys.
 We demonstrate that the CIB-based reconstruction of the remote dipole field is highly correlated with the galaxy-based reconstruction.
-While this implies that there is limited additional cosmological information to mine from the CIB-based reconstruction, the large correlation can be used to address the optical depth degeneracy~\cite{Battaglia:2016xbi,Madhavacheril:2019buy,Smith:2018bpn}: the modelling uncertainty in the correlation between electrons and the tracer used for the reconstruction.
+While this implies that there is limited additional cosmological information to mine from the CIB-based reconstruction, the methods developed in this paper CIB information are interesting nevertheless.
+Firstly, as we wait for LSST-like galaxy surveys to become available to use for tomography, alternative methods are worth investigating as the density tracer maps might become available earlier than LSST.
+Secondly, the large correlation can be used to address the optical depth degeneracy~\cite{Battaglia:2016xbi,Madhavacheril:2019buy,Smith:2018bpn}: the modelling uncertainty in the correlation between electrons and the tracer used for the reconstruction.
 The optical depth degeneracy manifests as a redshift-dependent bias on the reconstructed dipole field, different for each tracer.
 By correlating the CIB-based and galaxy-based reconstructions, it is possible to measure the ratio of optical depth bias parameters with arbitrary accuracy.
 Such a measurement could both help extract cosmology from reconstructions of the remote dipole field, as well as provide insight into physical models of both the CIB and electron distribution.

 The paper is organized as follows.
 In Section \ref{sec:reconstruction_estimators} we derive the quadratic estimators we use; in Section \ref{sec:forecasts} we will describe our forecast; in Section \ref{sec:forecast_results} we will present the results of our forecasts for Planck-quality data and a next-generation experiment; in Sec.~\ref{sec:correlations} we explore the correlations between the CIB-based and galaxy-based remote dipole reconstructions; we conclude in section \ref{sec:conclusions}.
+The code we used for our computations is available at \url{https://github.com/fmccarthy/ksz_CIB_forecasts}.